lawrennd/snippets/_atomic-human/includes/from-marconi-to-ai.md

 * **Culture** is the interface: institutions, norms, and art shape adoption }

-\notes{The panel that follows sits exactly at this junction.
-On the one hand, we have security: not only cyber-security, but epistemic security—how we know what is true when our information is mediated by machines.}
+\notes{On the one hand, we have security: not only cyber-security, but epistemic security, how we know what is true when our information is mediated by machines.}

 \notes{On the other hand, we have emulated creativity.
 Generative models can produce convincing images and text.
 But real creativity is also intention, context, responsibility, and lived experience.
 The atomic human part that doesn’t decompose into patterns alone.}